The Dangers of Smoking in the Car

 However there is a solution to all this, e-cigarettes.
 None of the current anti-smoking laws restrict the use of electronic cigarettes while driving.
 They don’t produce any 2nd hand smoke, they are nowhere near as distracting as cigarettes and they don't produce any smell, so your car will be as clean when you sell it as the day you bought it!

-If you are a smoker who spends a lot of time in a car, why not try one of our starter kits today?
+If you are a smoker who spends a lot of time in a car, why not try one of our vape kits today?